 - Engaging with members utilising various means.

 - Seeking and supporting professional development opportunities.

 - Ensuring active visibility of committee members within the RCN.

-The RCN Justice and forensic nursing forum have been working with the Ministerial Board - Independent Advisory Panel for Deaths in Custody over the past year.
+The RCN Nursing in Justice and Forensic Health Care Forum have been working with the Ministerial Board - Independent Advisory Panel for Deaths in Custody over the past year.

 The RCN hosted a stakeholder event in November 2019 at RCN HQ where there was a debate regarding the avoidable natural deaths in prison custody.
 This event resulted in a report published in September 2020 which sets out key recommendations which it is hoped that stakeholders will respond to in order to ‘put things right’.

 The RCN and the forum committee have been heavily involved in this work and IAP/ RCN have written to Ministers to request further discussions on the recommendations and required actions.